Hieromon/AutoConnect/mkdocs/credit.md

 ## Saved credentials in the flash

-AutoConnect stores the established WiFi connection in the flash memory of the ESP8266/ESP32 module and equips the class to access the credentials from the sketch.
-You can read, write or erase the credentials using this class individually.
-It's [**AutoConnectCredential**](#autoconnectcredential) class which provides the access method to the saved credentials in the flash.[^1]
+AutoConnect stores the credentials of the established WiFi connection in the flash memory of the ESP8266/ESP32 module and equips the class to access the credentials from the sketch.
+You can read, write, or erase the credentials using this class individually.
+It's the [**AutoConnectCredential**](#autoconnectcredential), which provides the way of access to the credentials stored in flash.[^1]

 [^1]:An example using AutoConnectCredential is provided as [an example](https://github.com/Hieromon/AutoConnect/blob/master/examples/Credential/Credential.ino) of a library sketch to delete saved credentials.